delcypher/lc/README.txt

 ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. ildump.gnu - This is a GNUplot script to show the output of Lattice::indexedNDump() in GNUplot's interactive mode.

 TEST HARNESSES:
 Test harnesses are in the test/ directory.
 See the makefile for the target name to build.
 For example to build the mod-test harness run
 "make mod-test"

 See the source code for a particular test harnesses to understand how to use it.

-CUDA TOOLS
-1. Device probe - This will list all available CUDA cards on the machine it is run on display their compute capability.
-To build it run
-"make device-probe"